klamt-lab/straindesign/docs/source/index.rst

 ``JVMNotFoundException: No JVM shared library file (libjli.dylib) found.
 Try setting up the JAVA_HOME environment variable.``

-In this case you need to set your `JAVA_HOME environment variable <https://www.baeldung.com/java-home-on-windows-7-8-10-mac-os-x-linux>`_
+In this case, make sure Java is installed correctly and the JAVA_HOME varialbe is set. `JAVA_HOME environment variable <https://www.baeldung.com/java-home-on-windows-7-8-10-mac-os-x-linux>`_

 If you're on OS X and get the error